 Essay, ” ‘ Pray to God; she will hear us’: Women Reimagine Religion and Politics in the 1970s” in The Religious Left in Modern America: Doorkeepers of a Radical Faith (Palgrave Macmillan, 2018) edited by Douglas Rossinow, Leilah Danielson, and Marian Mollin.

-Recent Reviews and Reflections:
+Recent Reflections and Interviews

 “Remembering James Cone: Kind and Fierce Iconoclast” Black Perspectives, September 6, 2018

 “Seven Questions for Lilian Calles Barger” Religion in American History, September 3, 2018

 “On God’s Side?
 The Challenge of Liberation Theology” Aeon, August 6, 2018

 “What Came Before #MeToo: The ‘Himpathy’ that Shaped Misogyny” Yes!
 Magazine, Summer 2018